OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP4.md

 ---
 ## Interactive Documentation

-T4.4 Refactor Sage's Sphinx docuementation system
+T4.4 Refactor Sage's Sphinx documentation system

 Sage's documentation system has been greatly improved in collaboration with the Sage developer community **Delivered: D4.13**